 Topics of Interest

 There will be disciplinary tracks and cross-disciplinary tracks.
 We encourage submissions from national, European and global initiatives and programmes, including, but not limited to: NFDI, EOSC, ESFRI, RDA, ReSA, Australian Data Commons, NIH Biocommons, NIST etc.

 The disciplinary tracks address infrastructure aspects relevant for the individual disciplines:

 The cross-disciplinary tracks address more specific topics regarding the delivery of RDM infrastructure:

-- Enabling RDM: The aim of the contributions in this track is to develop infrastructure and software components that can be used by the entire community and ensure interoperability so that network effects can be systematically exploited.
+- Enabling RDM (incl. software): The aim of the contributions in this track is to develop infrastructure and software components that can be used by the entire community and ensure interoperability so that network effects can be systematically exploited.
 This includes infrastructure for data analysis such as workflow platforms.

 - Harmonising RDM: This track is about (meta-)data, terminologies and provenance and how research data management can be harmonised on a broad basis across organisations and disciplines.

 - Securing RDM: This track addresses ethical, legal and social issues associated with collecting and working with research data.